 is a moderately common diurnal species found in protected to exposed

 kanaloana beds.
 It occurs at < 1 to 18 m (< 3 to 59 ft).
 A

 dislodged anemone.
-Large animals found associated with a bloom of the
+Large animals found associated with a bloom of B.

-mcmurrichi fed readily on that species in a dish. (see photos) Its egg mass
+mcmurrichi in deeper water fed readily on that species in a dish. (see photos) Its egg mass

 is a white spiral composed of a

 "kinked" ribbon.
 Hatching occurs in about three days in the

 Big Island, Maui, Oahu and Kauai: widely distributed in the western & central